Fenway Park

 Fenway Park is a ballpark in Boston, Massachusetts, United States, close to Kenmore Square.
 Since 1912, it has been the home field of Major League Baseball's (MLB) Boston Red Sox.
 While the stadium was built in 1912, it was substantially rebuilt in 1934, and underwent major renovations and modifications in the 21st century.
-It is the oldest active ballpark in the MLB.
+It is the oldest active ballpark in MLB.
 Because of its age and constrained location in Boston's dense Fenway–Kenmore neighborhood, the park has many quirky features, including "The Triangle", Pesky's Pole, and the Green Monster in left field.
 It is the fifth-smallest among MLB ballparks by seating capacity, second-smallest by total capacity, and one of nine that cannot accommodate at least 40,000 spectators.

-Fenway Park has hosted the World Series eleven times, with the Red Sox winning six of them and the Boston Braves winning one.
-(Note: 1912 (defeated the New York Giants), 1914 (Braves defeated the Philadelphia Athletics), 1918 (defeated the Chicago Cubs), 1946 (lost to the St. Louis Cardinals), 1967 (lost to the St. Louis Cardinals), 1975 (lost to the Cincinnati Reds), 1986 (lost to the New York Mets), 2004 (defeated the St. Louis Cardinals), 2007 (defeated the Colorado Rockies), 2013 (defeated the St. Louis Cardinals) and 2018 (defeated the Los Angeles Dodgers).
-The first, in the park's inaugural season, was in and the most recent is in .)
+Fenway Park has hosted the World Series 11 times, with the Red Sox winning six of them and the Boston Braves winning one.
+(Note: The first was in 1912, the park's inaugural season (defeated the New York Giants), 1914 (Braves defeated the Philadelphia Athletics), 1918 (defeated the Chicago Cubs), 1946 (lost to the St. Louis Cardinals), 1967 (lost to the St. Louis Cardinals), 1975 (lost to the Cincinnati Reds), 1986 (lost to the New York Mets), 2004 (defeated the St. Louis Cardinals), 2007 (defeated the Colorado Rockies), 2013 (defeated the St. Louis Cardinals) and 2018 (defeated the Los Angeles Dodgers).)
 Besides baseball games, it has also been the site of many other sporting and cultural events including professional football games for the Boston Redskins, Boston Yanks, and the Boston Patriots; concerts; soccer and hockey games (including the NHL Winter Classic in both 2010 and 2023); and political and religious campaigns.

 On March 7, 2012 (Fenway Park's centennial year), the park was added to the National Register of Historic Places.
 It is a landmark at the end of the Boston Irish heritage trail.
 Former pitcher Bill Lee has called Fenway Park "a shrine".
 It is a pending Boston Landmark, which will regulate any further changes to the park.
 The ballpark is considered to be one of the most well-known sports venues in the world and a symbol of Boston.